ipersids/sfms-playground-little-game/README.md

 ```
 2. **Build the project:**
     - Make sure you have `CMake` and a C++ compiler installed.
+    - Cmake will fetch dependencies: SFML and Box2D libraries.
     - Configure the build:

     ```bash